 We need trains that run in addition to trucks, but we’ve never bothered to repair the tracks, so throughout the country, many direct routes are unusable.
 We have the trains, but the tracks are old and have not been maintained.

 So, while wondering how come we don’t have our new recliner, we should ponder where it’s coming from and how it will somehow get from it’s point of manufacture to the shop in Uxbridge (where we bought it) and ultimately, to our living room.

-So for all of you waiting for a shipment, I’m posting a list of three of Rich’s well-written, clearly explained posts about the shipping.
+So for all of you waiting for a shipment, I’m posting a list of three of Rich’s well-written, clearly explained posts about shipping.
 How it is broken and how it is being resurrected — to the degree that it can be resurrected.

-I’m sure most of you don’t read these pieces because they aren’t sexy or exciting, They won’t make you laugh, but it’s information you nee, whether you are running a business or dependent on those who do.
+I’m sure most of you don’t read these pieces because they aren’t sexy or exciting, They won’t make you laugh, but it’s information you need, whether you are running a business or dependent on those who do.
 Shipping affects everybody, from grocery stores to flower growers, and people who just want a new fridge.

 No one has stopped making stuff … but getting it?
 That’s a whole other story.

 Considering that I had to explain this to my furniture company this morning what’s going on in the shipping industry, I’m pretty sure we all need to understand how complicated this process is.
 We’ve come to depend on getting everything as soon as we want it, whether it’s coming from China, England, or Australia.